datascience-mobi-2023/topic01_team04/README.md

 - The **Report** Folder comprises the **Plots** folder, where all plots are stored that are included in the Report itself.
 - The **Results** Folder comprises all results stored in a .csv format as well as the folders with the trained algorithm data.

+## Required downloads
+Since GitHub limits the size of uploads, you need to install the following files to "topic01_team04":
+- fashion-mnist_train.csv
+- mnist_train.csv
+- mnist_test.csv